 You lay in bed, staring up at the ceiling, or at least where the ceiling would be if it wasn’t so dark.
 You have to pee, but you’re putting it off, you’re not totally sure why but something tells you to stay under the covers.
 The pit in your stomach is the only thing competing with the pressure of your bladder but you know that something has to give.

 One toe hits the floor, the other nine follow in hot pursuit, this isn’t the time for a leisurely stroll down the hall.
 You don’t even bother looking ahead and you’re definitely not trying to catch any reflections in the framed photos on the walls.
-You just have to get to the light switch, do your thing, wash your hands (Even if the devil himself is on your tail, you don’t want to be that guy at the office that starts this year’s flu!), and scramble back to your bed, pulling all of your extremities back into your blanket—where everything is safe and nothing hurts.
+You just have to get to the light switch, do your thing, wash your hands (Even if the devil himself is on your tail, you don’t want to be that guy at the office that starts this year’s flu!
+Especially now that COVID has reared its ugly head in 2020), and scramble back to your bed, pulling all of your extremities back into your blanket—where everything is safe and nothing hurts.

 Why are we so afraid of the space between midnight and sunrise?
 Have we let modern-day horror films scare us or is it purely an instinct we should listen to?
 What exactly about the Witching Hour makes us feel so uneasy?

 What is the Witching Hour?
 There’s a lot up for debate when it comes to the lore of the Witching Hour—like what it even is.
 Some believe the Witching Hour is the time of night when the veil between life and death is thinnest, allowing spirits and ghosts to travel between two worlds.
 Others believe that witches and psychics are more powerful at this time of night.
 Some aren’t really sure what the Witching Hour is, but they know nothing good happens at 3AM.